 There is no right of appeal to the County Court from a civil proceeding in the Magistrates' Court.
 Any such appeal must come to the Supreme Court, and must be based on an alleged error in law (Order 56).

-Such appeals are commenced by affidavit and heard in the first instance by a Master.
-These appeals are commenced by filing an affidavit, and the application is made without notice to the respondent.
-If the Master finds that there are grounds for an appeal, the Master will set out the questions that the hearing of the appeal should answer, give directions and refer the matter to a Judge for determination.
+Such appeals are commenced by affidavit and heard in the first instance by an associate judge.
+These appeals are commenced by filing an affidavit, and the application is made without notice to the respondent .
+If the associate judge finds that there are grounds for an appeal, they will set out the questions that the hearing of the appeal should answer, give directions and refer the matter to a Judge for determination.

 Leave must be obtained from the Court prior to commencing an appeal from VCAT.
 If leave is granted, a notice of appeal must then be filed.